nathanbirrell/natee.biz/resume.md

 A lot of our time was spent on formulating the "Surf Potential" figure which took in a range of variables from different sources to calculate a rating (out of 10) of likelihood of good surf at a given location.
 Each surf spot is unique in the ideal conditions, so this made for a challenging project!

-We decided to discontinue the project after some longstanding companies in the area vastly improved their offering and felt we couldn't add enough additional value.
+We decided to discontinue the project after some long-standing companies in the area vastly improved their offering and felt we couldn't add enough additional value.

 <figure>
   <img src="/img/projects/surf-poseidon/grid-view.jpg" alt="Screenshot of surfposeidon.io">